 - The first is the celdek pad.
 This is made from a corrugated paper with a binder.
 It holds its shape well and has good air flow.
 Newer evaporative coolers use this type of filter pad.

 - Aspen Woodwool Filter Pad.
 Thinks of wood shavings that’s been conditioned for wet water use bound together to make a filter pad.
 It needs to be fluffed up to stop the pad restricting air flow.

 When all the Filter pad frames are removed and taken down to ground level, you will be able to get good access to start servicing the unit.

 This particular Evaporative unit has a blocked drain so the cooling water was getting old and dirty.
 The drain had to be unblocked before continuing with the service

 Evaporator Clean out all dirt:

-Use a paint brush to brush out all loose scale and dirt.
+Use a paintbrush to brush out all loose scale and dirt.
 Once this is done you can use a hose to flush out more dirt down to the drain.
 You will have to do this a few times to get a clean system.
-If you have a lot of scale you may have to use a scrubbing-brush, water can help.
+If you have a lot of scales you may have to use a scrubbing-brush, water can help.